FACT-Finder-Web-Components/feature-lab/specs/ff-asn-selected-filter-cloud/ff-asn-selected-filter-cloud.md

 If you want to exclusively specify each filter **group**, you can use the `whitelist` attribute.
 Like in `blacklist`, you may specify as many groups as you need, separated by commas.
 The values must correspond to the group `name` or `associatedFieldName` property returned by FACT-Finder.

 **Note**
 This attribute cannot be used in conjunction with the `blacklist` attribute.
-Doing so will cause an exception to be thrown.
+Doing so will cause an error.

 #### example whitelist usage
 This example will whitelist only filters applied by the `Gender` and `Catgeory` groups.